RosterElf Logo

 LEAVESTATE LAW

-Explains long service leave entitlements which vary by state and territory.
-Covers eligibility periods, accrual rates, payment calculations and taking leave provisions.
+Explains long service leave entitlements, which vary by state and territory.
+Covers eligibility, accrual rates, payment and pro-rata provisions.

 Read more